michelemcrudele/LDE-Project/README.md

 # LDE-Project
-Final project for the course "Life Data Epidemiology", MSc in Physics of Data
+Final project for the course "Life Data Epidemiology", MSc in Physics of Data.